dslrcnc/moza_handunit/README.txt

-# moza_handunit
+# MOZA HANDUNIT
 SPI protocol used in the NRF24L01 of the MOZA iFocus Handunit

 Using a handunit and a logic analyzer I found the next SPI commands sent to the NRF24L01 that may enable future comunication with the moza iFocus motors.

 at the Start of the power on the controller sent

 0x2A receive data address pipe 0
 0x34
 0x43
 0x10
 0x10
 0x10

 then

 0x0A read receive data addres pipe 0 nrf sent 0x34 nrf sent 0x43
 nrf sent 0x10
 nrf sent 0x10
 nrf sent 0x10

 then

 0x2A writes again receive data address pipe 0 for some reason 0x34